ncbi/blast-cloud/index.md

 regular basis, but may need to do so occasionally.
 A cloud provider may offer an acceptable solution for these batch users.

-The NCBI is experimenting with a BLAST+ server image at Amazon Web Services (AWS), Google Compute Engine (GCE), and Microsoft Azure.
+The NCBI is now provides a BLAST+ server image at Amazon Web Services (AWS), Google Compute Engine (GCE), and Microsoft Azure.
 The BLAST server image includes the BLAST+ applications, a "FUSE" client that can cache databases from the NCBI (during the first search), a PERL script that mimics a